 Accessing the Global Plot Settings

-If you run get(groot, 'Factory') in the Matlab (groot is the graphics root object), a list of over 1000 properties and their factory default values will print.
+groot is the graphics root object), a list of over 1000 properties and their factory default values will print.
 These are the factory default properties that Matlab will apply to all plots.
-These settings cannot be directly changed, but we can override them using with the deafult settings.
+These settings cannot be directly changed, but we can override them using with the

 In this example I will work through how you can create a nice theme for your plots that uses a dark background with brightly colored lines.
 LaTeX is used to render all fonts in the plot giving it a much more professional look than the standard font used by Matlab.

 To start, we will set up our base plot (with the factory default settings applied).
 Here I will create two figures, one of the Bessel function of the first kind for $\nu = 0\dots 4$, and the second a plot of the Legendre polynomials for $n = 1 \dots 5$.
 The resulting plots can be seen in Figure 2 and was produced with the code snippet below the figure.

 Clearly these plots need some work to make them nicer looking.
 To start, we will change the background color.
 Two properties need to be changed for this: